GRP Flat-table Boatbuilding 6

 - Tape the polythene down to the table around the edges using the masking tape

-- Attach the vacuum cleaner to the tube passing through the sheet
+- Place the vacuum cleaner onto the tube passing through the sheet

 - Switch on!